Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 GearJunkie Snowsports Editor Morgan Tilton got a preview of the PFC-free Patagonia Powder Town Bibs and was impressed with the lightweight, comfortable design; (photo/Jason Hummel)

-You should also make sure the ski bib you pick is the right size and fit for your height and easily adjusts up top.
+You should also ensure the ski bib you pick is the right size, fits your height, and easily adjusts up top.

 female skier tightening strap on ski bibs